That Time I Got Reincarnated as a Slime: Anime

-A second season was announced to be a split-season anime, but the first half was delayed from October 2020 to January 2021, and the second half was delayed from April to July 2021 from due to the effects of the COVID-19 pandemic in Japan.
+A second season was announced to be a split-season anime, but the first half was delayed from October 2020 to January 2021, and the second half was delayed from April to July 2021 due to the effects of the COVID-19 pandemic in Japan.
 The first half aired from January 12 to March 30, 2021, and the second half aired from July 6 to September 21, 2021.
 Eight Bit animated the series, with the staff and cast members reprising their roles.
-The opening theme is "Storyteller" performed by True, while the ending theme is "STORYSEEKER" performed by STEREO DIVE FOUNDATION.
+The opening theme is "Storyteller", performed by True, while the ending theme is "Storyseeker", performed by Stereo Dive Foundation.
 The second opening theme is "Like Flames" performed by MindaRyn, while the second ending theme is "Reincarnate" performed by Takuma Terashima.

 A spin-off anime series based on the Slime Diaries: That Time I Got Reincarnated as a Slime manga was scheduled to premiere in January 2021 but had been delayed to April 2021 due to COVID-19.
 The series aired from April 6 to June 22, 2021.
 Eight Bit also animated the series, with Yuji Haibara directing the series, Kotatsumikan writing the script, Risa Takai and Atsushi Irie as character designers, and R.O.N composing the music.
-The opening theme is "Brand new diary" performed by Akane Kumada.
+The opening theme is "Brand new diary", performed by Akane Kumada.

-After the airing of the second season's final episode, it was announced that the series is receiving an anime film, titled That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond.
+Following the airing of the second season's final episode, it was announced that the series would receive an anime film, titled That Time I Got Reincarnated as a Slime: The Movie – Scarlet Bond.
 The film premiered in Japan on November 25, 2022.
-Crunchyroll will screen the film outside of Asia in early 2023.
+Crunchyroll screened the film outside of Asia in early 2023.

-A third season was announced on November 9, 2022.
-It is set to premiere in Q2 2024.

-A three-episode original net animation (ONA) series, titled Coleus no Yume, was announced on February 19, 2023, and will premiere in Q4 2023.
+A three-episode original net animation (ONA) series, titled Visions of Coleus, was announced on February 19, 2023, and premiered on November 1, 2023.
+The staff from the second season reprised their roles along with Toshizo Nemoto handling series composition.
+The opening theme song is "Hikaru Hanatsu" performed by Takuma Terashima, while the ending theme song is performed by Miho Okasaki.

+A third season was announced on November 9, 2022, and aired from April 5 to September 27, 2024, on the Friday Anime Night programming block on Nippon TV and its affiliates, as well as BS11.
+The staff from the second season and the Visions of Coleus ONA series are returning to reprise their roles.
+The first opening theme song is "Peacekeeper" performed by Stereo Dive Foundation, while the ending theme song is "Believer" performed by Rin Kurusu.
+The second opening theme song is "Renacer Serenade" (レナセールセレナーデ) performed by Momoiro Clover Z, while the second ending theme song is "Miracle Soup" performed by MindaRyn.

+Following the airing of the third season's final episode, a fourth season has been announced, along with a second film.
+The second film, entitled Tears of the Azure Sea, is set to premiere on February 27, 2026.
+Crunchyroll has acquired the worldwide theatrical rights for the film.
+The fourth season has no release date yet.